Have a cozy night at home that your kids will remember with these fun pajama party activities.

 Make sure that your kids are wearing something to protect their clothing since you will be working with fabric markers.

-(Please note that these are toddler-sized links but feel free to check out your local Walmart or Target for older kids’ sizes.
+(Feel free to check out your local Walmart or Target for other sizes.
 I got basic tees for both my son and daughter, but I like getting leggings from the girls’ section for the boys’ sets as well.)

 The great thing about this project is that there are literally no instructions to follow.
 I gave each child their set of pajamas and let them lead the project.
 They absolutely loved it!
 They loved the freedom to create whatever they wished and I enjoyed the freedom of not being involved with the hand over hand process while drinking some warm tea as the kids and I calmly conversed.

 Once we were done with the pajama part, we moved on to the Popcorn and Hot Cocoa Party part of the activity.